Updated: Jun 28

 "Come work with me, I will cost you over $6 million at retirement!"

-By the way, this marketing focus on obscure percentages instead of more meaningful dollars is based on well researched psychological principle called the “Affect Heuristic.”
-The affect heuristic is when subjective impressions of goodness / badness act as a heuristic - a source of fast, perceptual judgments.
-(3) Pleasant and unpleasant feelings are central to human reasoning, and the affect heuristic comes with some naturally occurring biases.
-For example, low percentages are interpreted far less “bad” than higher absolute dollars.
+By the way, this marketing focus on obscure percentages instead of more meaningful dollars is based on the well-researched psychological principle called the “Affect Heuristic.”
+The affect heuristic is when subjective impressions of goodness/badness act as a heuristic - a source of fast, perceptual judgments. [iii] Pleasant and unpleasant feelings are central to human reasoning, and the affect heuristic comes with some naturally occurring biases.
+For example, low percentages are interpreted as far less “bad” than higher absolute dollars.
 Investment management product marketers know this.
 Counteracting the affect heuristic is one of the key benefits of using the Stoic’s Arbitrage framework.